OxaGen/Technical_Writing_Examples_Agapova_O./User_Guide_Table_of_Contents__Using_Google_Docs.md

 ![image1](https://drive.google.com/uc?export=view&id=1QSUNu7GGf4BxIN0b_4huAuSqDEGF6Ifw)

 ### Step 3: Access the 'Paragraph Styles' Menu
-+ In the top menu bar, click on 'Format'.
++ In the top menu bar, click on "Format."
 A drop-down menu will appear.
-+ In the 'Format' menu, go to 'Paragraph styles'.
++ In the 'Format' menu, go to "Paragraph styles."
 Another menu will appear to the side.
 + Select the heading style that suits your needs.
 Typically, these are headings of levels 1, 2, and 3 (e.g., Heading 1, Heading 2, and Heading 3).
 ![image](https://drive.google.com/uc?export=view&id=1T_x9C5K8U86tWtd_317iV3df-196PfxQ)